umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 CQUniversity Australia 2026, *COIT11223 ICT Ethics and Governance in Society – Week 9: Censorship and Government*, CQUniversity Australia.

-eSafety Commissioner 2026, *Social media age restrictions*, Australian Government, viewed 20 September 2026, <https://www.esafety.gov.au/about-us/industry-regulation/social-media-age-restrictions>.
+eSafety Commissioner 2026, *Social media age restrictions*, Australian Government, accessed on 20 September 2026 from .

-Evans, J & Butler, J 2024, ‘eSafety drops case against Elon Musk’s X over church stabbing videos’, *ABC News*, 5 June, viewed 20 September 2026, <https://www.abc.net.au/news/2024-06-05/esafety-elon-musk-x-church-stabbing-videos-court-case/103937152>.
+Evans, J. & Butler, J. 2024, ‘eSafety withdraws action against Elon Musk’s X relating to church stabbing videos’, *ABC News*, 5 June, accessed on 20 September 2026 from .

-Funk, A, Vesteinsson, K & Baker, G 2024, *Freedom on the Net 2024: The Struggle for Trust Online*, Freedom House, viewed 20 September 2026, <https://freedomhouse.org/report/freedom-net/2024/struggle-trust-online>.
+Funk, A., Vesteinsson, K. & Baker, G. 2024, *Freedom on the Net 2024: The Struggle for Trust Online*, Freedom House, accessed on 20 September 2026 from .